untitled-alvin/x-packages/universal_datastores/PRPs/universal_datastore_prp.md

 ### ⚠️ Known Pitfalls:

-  - Ensuring graceful handling of Isar schema migrations if data models evolve post-deployment.
+  - Ensuring graceful handling of Drift schema migrations if data models evolve post-deployment.
   - Designing a highly reusable and intuitive API that balances flexibility with ease of use across various datastore types.
   - Optimizing performance for bulk mock data generation and retrieval, especially with large datasets.
   - Preventing naming collisions or architectural complexities as more specialized datastores are added to the package.